tamirmayb/pokemon/README.md

 * Add logger ?
 * Improve error messages
 * Tests are missing for now due to an issue with testing repositories installations.

+Please let me know if you have any questions.
+Thank you!